shhhkun/SmartMirror/mobile_app/MainApp/README.md

 - A way for the user to authenticate for their apps.
 Like have this app make a call to a web server of ours, that server goes and gets a token for some site, gives us the token, and we pass that token along with BLE to the Raspi.
 - iOS compatability.
 Permission stuff doesn't work at the moment.
 Theoretically, most of it should work.
 Except for the getBondedPeripherals() method in the library.
 But I doubt the flow of bonded > system connected > connected that kind of happens in this app right now would be the same on iOS.
 And the connect() function in the library doesn't time out on iOS, so would need a timer here.
 - Discoverability of characteristics.
 Instead of having them hard coded.
 Maybe have one characteristic that is fixed or gets discovered via its position or description.
 And then that is read-only and cha display some kind of array/map of the other characteristics and their associated modules.
+- Add support for multiple users, maybe with a login function in the app.